osisoft/OMF-Developer-Companion-Guide/docs/OMF_Quick_Start.rst

 It is highly recommended that after you done with the development, you clean up development environment.
 For this simple example, you need to perform two actions:

-1. Stop Relay process, navigate to C:\ProgramData\OSIsoft\Tau\ folder, and delete the "Relay.ConnectorHost" sub-folder.
+1. Stop the relay process by navigating to %ProgramData%\OSIsoft\Tau\ folder, and deleting the "Relay.ConnectorHost" folder.
 2. Delete your PI point from the PI Data Archive.
-You may use Point Builder to perform this action.
+You can use Point Builder to perform this action.